KatherineMichel/church-website-and-marketing-on-a-budget/executive_summary.md

 ### Solution

-The church wanted to have a new website and marketing materials with a modern, new look.
+I would Project Manage a modern new website and marketing materials for the church.